notices

 We are also very pleased that Elena Vladutu has indicated her willingness to join the Diaconate and has been nominated to stand for election along with Ken and Louise.

 Church members are requested to attend the meeting in person if possible, or to attend via Zoom.
 If you are unable to attend in person, you may vote by post.
 Please note that if you are attending by Zoom you will need to vote by post in advance of the meeting.
-Instructions for voting by post will be sent directly by email to all members.
+Instructions for voting by post have been sent directly by email to all members.

 For the benefit of all members we are including below a brief profile for Elena, Louise and Ken for review prior to the meeting.